DeepHiveMind/Medical-Healthcare-3D-Imaging-AI/README.md

 Global 3D medical imaging market was valued over USD 6.5 Billion in 2018 and is projected to be worth nearly USD 12.6 Billion expanding at a CAGR of 9.8% from 2019 to 2025.

-## Real-world Medical 3D Imaging AI System Implementation Technology Debt [Productionization/Industralization/Implementation]
+## Real-world Medical 3D Imaging AI System Implementation Technology Debt

+**Productionization/Industralization/Implementation**
+**Only a SMALL FRACTION of REAL-WORLD ML SYSTEMs is composed of the ML CODE**

 <p align="center">**"Only a SMALL FRACTION of REAL-WORLD ML SYSTEMs is composed of the ML CODE"**</p>
 <p align="center">_Courtsey Google NIPS 2015</p>